DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 5. Made a new post-processing volume & applied it to the remade apartment scenes + the LobbyFavela scene
 6. Increased compression on EACH of the environmental textures in the game
 	- this cut the build size in half after I also made the light maps lower res
 7. Added fog
 8. Increased the gravity in the physics menu so the player feels WAYYYYYYY less floaty now.
-	- Once I get all the movement mechanics working fully again & make a little test scene for it,
+	- Once I get all the movement mechanics working fully again & make a little test scene for it, the player's movement should feel much more tight
 9. Also increased the base speed of the player a teeny bit

+# Things I Plan to Do
+- Make a test scene that